nuitrcs/regex_workshop/part1_answers.md

 `female`

-It should be found 3 times -- there are only two distinct female astronauts in the list though.
+It should be found 2 times

 ## EXERCISE 2